 Set the mood with French tunes, and make sure their national anthem “La Marseillaise” makes the playlist.

-During your party, think about having a French-themed movie on, some suggestions being Midnight in Paris, Monte Carlo, Funny Face or Les Misérables.
+During your party, think about having a French-themed movie on.
+Some suggestions: Midnight in Paris, Monte Carlo, Funny Face or Les Misérables.

 If you’re guests are more artsy, consider having a watercolor station to let out their inner Frenchie.
 Brush up on your high school French with these key phrases sheet.

-I had the time of my life celebrating Bastille Day in France last summer, and while I wish I could be back, celebrating from America is the next best thing.
+I had the time of my life celebrating Bastille Day in France last summer in a real French castle.
+While I wish I could be back, celebrating from America is the next best thing.
 Vive la France!